 When Earth cats Tux, Jazz, and Scatcat encounter a friendly, takeout-obsessed Alien Cat with entrepreneurial designs on their world, they are swept into his wild plans to make Earth the tourist destination spot of the feline galaxy.
 But there’s one hitch — he thinks they are in charge, and the Large Bipedal Primates are their pets!
 If the Quadra Cats can’t maintain their roles of impromptu ambassadors for their planet and all who live on it without involving the humans, it’s No More Tuna Pâté, Ever…

 In 2014, a friend who works on a local neighbourhood newspaper did an interview about me for the paper, and asked if I would be willing to draw a comic for the paper, which comes out quarterly.
 I said yes, and the Quadra Cats were born.
 The first strips were all in pen and ink, and I eventually gathered them together, stitched together with some extra panels and whole pages, to form a continuous narrative which became Takeout Planet.
-There are now two books in print, a third in the works, and a webcomic.
+There are now three books in print, a fourth in the works, and a webcomic.
 They also have their own Facebook page, and are starting to receive fan art!

 In 2016, I continued the saga with a story intended from the beginning to be the next book, and changed the style a bit, continuing to draw them in ink, but using digital greyscale for the shading.
 In this book, the cats go for a ride in space with Alien Cat — kind-of-sort-of accidentally.